 Index of major journals in the humanities and social sciences.

 Social science datasets available for download and analysis in statistical software.
 Datasets are made available through the Inter-University Consortium for Political and Social Research at the University of Michigan.

-Database of all IEEE (Institute of Electrical and Electronics Engineers) journals, transactions, conference proceedings, and standards, as well as journals of the Institution of Engineering and Technology (IET).
-Complete backfile to 1988 with select content back to 1872.
+Database of all IEEE (Institute of Electrical and Electronics Engineers) journals, transactions, conference proceedings, and standards, as well as resources from IEEE's "publishing partners."

 Open Access collection of over 1,000 alternative press newspapers, magazines, and journals from the 1960s-80s focused on the following series: Feminism; LGBTQ; Ethnicity and Race; Campus/community; GI Press; Small literary magazines; Right-wing press.